 The Line Status window shows the dynamic status of each BRI line, the condition of its electrical link to the carrier, and the status of each line's individual channels.
-For example, when a Net/BRI module is installed in slot 4:
+For example, when a Net/BRI module is installed in slot 3:

 '''

-40-100 12345678 (
+30-100 12345678 (

 Link PPP----

 B1 ....

 B2 ....

 '''

 The first line of the Line Status window shows the window number and the column headers for each of the 8 BRI lines in an expansion module.
-The second line of the window uses the following one-character abbreviations to characterize the overall state of the line (see Table 2-5).
-The third and fourth lines show a single-character abbreviations that indicate B1 and B2 channel status, respectively (see Table 2-4, above).
+The second line of the window uses the following one-character abbreviations to characterize the overall state of the line (see Table 2-2).
+The third and fourth lines show a single-character abbreviations that indicate B1 and B2 channel status, respectively (see Table 2-2).

-Table 2-5.
+Table 2-2.
 BRI line status indicators

 Line status Mnemonic Description Not available The line is not active at this time, but it is physically connected. - Idle The line is disabled.
 The channel usage parameter in the Line profile is set to Unused.
 P Point-to-point The line is in a point-to-point active state and is physically connected.
 D Dual-terminal The line is in a multipoint active state, initialized in dual-terminal mode, and is physically connected.
-M Multipoint The line is in a multipoint active state, initialized in single-terminal mode, and is physically connected.
-X Not connected The line is not physically connected and cannot pass data.
-In some countries outside the U.S., the character X might appear even though the line is physically connected.